jlord31/jlord31/README.md

 ## 👨‍💻 About Me

 Hello there!
-I'm a **passionate software developer** with expertise in both backend and frontend technologies, content management, and AI-powered solutions.
+I'm a **passionate Software & AI Engineer** with expertise in both backend and frontend technologies, content management, and AI-powered solutions.
 My journey in tech revolves around building **efficient, scalable, and user-friendly applications** that make a difference.

 ### 📬 Let's Connect!
 - 🔗 [GitHub](https://github.com/jlord31)